 Trend #2.
 Self-Funded Plans are On The Rise

 Third party administration is all about reducing costs for employers.
 For healthcare, employees are more focused on affordable options, which means so are company executives.
 Of course, the goal is to save both employees and companies on costs.
-One option that has developed over 2018 are self-funded plans.
+One option that has developed over the past couple of years is self-funded plans.

 Self-funded is becoming one of the most popular healthcare trends thanks to the rising cost of health insurance.
 Ranging from comprehensive medical to preventative only medical coverage, self-funded plans vary greatly.
 One of the reasons this is important is that attracting talent often revolves around health care benefits.
 A tighter labor market makes this even more important.

 So, what are some important facets Third Party Administrators should consider when looking at self-funded healthcare plans?

 First, keep in mind that the benefits of self-funded plans start with flexibility.
 Don’t be afraid to negotiate to create a customized plan that benefits all parties involved.
 Referenced-based pricing, plan designs, and more can also be handled by Healthcare Consultants.

 Second, self-funded plans are so attractive because they save employers on healthcare costs.
 Employers can actually see refunds from their investment in employee health care with self-funded plans.
 Claim dollars are also not subjected to state health insurance premium taxes.
 This also reduces costs to employers.